-Competition: How Fundrise Stacks Up?
+Competition: How Does Fundrise Stack Up?

 If you ask Miller (and we did!), Fundrise’s closest competitor is Blackstone, the mammoth private equity group that invests in real estate projects across the country.
 But even that comparison isn’t perfect because regular investors can’t invest with Blackstone.
 If a retail investor were able to invest in private equity, he or she would pay “two and 20” - a flat 2% of asset value for a management fee and 20% of any profits earned.

 Another potential competitor is Vanguard, which offers REIT ETFs and index funds.
 The expense ratio of these funds is low, but the funds are what Miller calls a “wrap” on existing securities.
-In other words, by the time you buy a REIT ETF many layers of intermediaries have gotten paid to package up the real estate in your ETF and take it public.
+In other words, by the time you buy a REIT ETF many layers of intermediaries have gotten paid to package the real estate in your ETF and take it public.

 Fundrise’s approach “disintermediates the public market," Miller says.
 Translation?
 There are fewer middlemen standing between the investor and the real estate investments.